plexefinance/PlexePublicAPI/README.md

 A Partner is a user that is assigned to an Application.
 They have some visibility over the Application details, but mostly to monitor the status of an Application as it progresses throught the application process.

-To use the Authenication api, you will be required to login, supplying a username and password.
+To use the Authentication api, you will be required to login, supplying a username and password.
 This will return a Bearer token.

     {
 		"firstName": "string",